MIDFIELDR/midfieldr/docs/reference/prep_fye_mice.md

-# Prepare FYE data for multiple imputation
+# Prepare FYE data for imputation

 Constructs a data frame of student-level records of First-Year Engineering (FYE) programs and conditions the data for later use as an